Kyushu Regional Cuisine Cooking Class with Shochu Tasting

 Japanese cuisine has a great variety of dishes and regional specialities known as Kyodo Ryori which originate from their respective locally grown ingredients and traditional methods.

-In this hands on cooking class, you will be served a complimentary drink and nibble on your arrival.
-Atsuko will introduce you the delicious recipes and histories from Kyushu where she has grown up, then have a cooking session, and finally we eat what we have made with glasses of Shochu in 3 different ways!
+In this hands on cooking class, Atsuko will introduce you the delicious recipes (listed below) and histories from Kyushu where she has grown up, then have a cooking session, and finally we eat what we have made with glasses of Shochu in 3 different ways!

 Mizutaki nabe 水炊き鍋 in Fukuoka